Making a complaint

 We will assess each complaint on its merits and involve people making complaints and/or their representative in the process as far as possible.

-The MIFWA complaints and appeals procedure is documented for consumers, carers and stakeholders in a service welcome pack and/or choosing MIFWA as a service provider.
+The MIFWA complaints and appeals procedure is documented for consumers and stakeholders in a service welcome pack and/or choosing MIFWA as a service provider.
 The policy is available on the MIFWA website in the feedback section.

 MIFWA will adapt the information to the communication needs of each participant by using interpreters and developing alternative formats as requested.